carolwanjohi/question-and-answer-message-board/README.md

-# --Help
+# --help

 ## This is a web application that enables users to post questions and give answers to posted questions., 22/09/2017

 ## By **[Carol Wanjohi](https://github.com/carolwanjohi)**

 ## Description
-**--Help** is a web application that enables users to post questions and give answers to posted questions.
+**--help** is a web application that enables users to post questions and give answers to posted questions.
 The user can also edit a question that they have posted.

-## How --Help Works
+## How --help Works
 | Behavior        | Input           | Outcome  |
 | ------------- |:-------------:| -----:|
 | Header visible in all pages of the web app and directs you back to the homepage | N/A | Header with link to Homepage and Name of web app  |